 Henry’s Big Kaboom – Videos

 Watch author Mary sing Henry's Big Kaboom to the children at Fort Ticonderoga.
 She hauled her ukulele from California to New York for the occasion.
-The video quality may be poor, but you'll get the idea how this ballad can be sung like a camp song.
+The video quality may be poor, but you'll get the idea how this ballad can be sung.